mantil-io/example-todo/README.md

 ## About

+This template shows how one can make a simple todo-app that is always available online.
+Backend is built with AWS Lambda and uses DynamoDB as a storage.
+Client part is created using [TypeScript & React TodoMVC Example](https://github.com/tastejs/todomvc/tree/master/examples/typescript-react).

+This example will teach you:
-This is a simple Todo application which will demonstrate how to use persistent key/value storage in Mantil APIs.
+- How to include (and work with) DynamoDB table to your Mantil project using persistent key/value storage in Mantil APIs
+- How to deploy web application on top of AWS Lambda with Mantil

 ## Prerequisites